kenos1/save-suroi-together/README.md

 ### Lack of Well Written Rules

 The Suroi.io Discord guild only has **five unclear rules**.
 While it is understandable that writing a code of conduct for the community is difficult and tedious, most large open source projects just use a [template](https://www.contributor-covenant.org/) that is concise, accessible and simple to enforce as expectations are clear to everyone.
 Even without using the template, the `#mod-guidelines` channel that is hidden to the public is already a better version of the current rules, it just needs to be adjusted.

+Additionaly, having a rule that states moderators can punish users for "any reason" is extremely problematic, as it encourages them to use their power in any way they see fit, rather than conforming to certain guidelines, which is their actual job.
+Rule 5 allows them to, for instance, mute users for disagreeing with them, which is a blatant overstep.

 ### Double Standards for Moderators and Community Members